Foster Inclusive Capitalism

 In Portland, Oregon, the city council voted on Dec.
 7 to impose a 10% surtax on companies whose CEO is paid more than 100 time as much as an average worker, and a 25% surtax when the CEO’s pay is more than 250 times the average workers’s pay.
 The tax is to go into effect in 2017, after the federal Securities and Exchange Commission implements its requirement that public companies calculate and report on how their chief executives’ compensation compares with their median workers’ pay.
 Portland’s corporate surtax was the brainchild of City Commissioner Steve Novick, a Democrat.
 “When I first read about the idea,” Novick said, “I thought it was a fascinating idea.
 It was the closest thing I’d seen to a tax on inequality itself.”

-The first major reform, mandated by the 2010 Dodd-Frank financial regulatory law, called for the Securities and Exchange Commission to issue a rule requiring every company to report the ratio of its CEO’s pay to that of an average employee.
-For five years, relentless business lobbying stalled the SEC.
+One of the major reforms mandated by the 2010 Dodd-Frank financial regulatory law ordered the Securities and Exchange Commission to adopt a rule requiring every company to report the ratio of its CEO’s pay to that of an average employee.
+Business lobbyists fought for five years to prevent that rule from being issued.
 Finally, on Aug.
 5, 2015, the SEC voted 3-2 to require publicly listed companies to disclose the details of CEO pay and show the huge pay gaps between CEOs and average employees.
-The rule takes effect in January 2017 and business analysts expect it to trigger new public protests over CEO pay.

-With the Obama White House pressing for action, regulators issued new rules in April 2016 aimed at curbing the casino mentality on Wall Street by regulating how major financial firms structure their pay packages.
+In April 2016, regulators issued new rules aimed at curbing the casino mentality on Wall Street by regulating how major financial firms structure their pay packages.
 New restrictions would require the highest paid executives and bank traders to wait at least four years to receive parts of their bonuses to make sure that highly touted deals actually generate long-term gains.
 In some cases, banks would be required to claw back bonuses from traders and executives who took risks that seemed profitable in the short-run but eventually caused big losses.
+But President Trump’s promises of deregulation has put a cloud over those regulations.

 “You Cannot Let Wall Street Run Your Business”

-A shove for reform within Corporate America has already come from one of America’s most powerful owners, Warren Buffett, the multi-billionaire chair of Berkshire Hathaway holding company.
+But a shove for more equitable and inclusive capitalism has already come from one of America’s most powerful capitalists, Warren Buffett, the multi-billionaire chair of Berkshire Hathaway holding company.
 In his 2015 report to investors, Buffett openly derided ego-driven, power-hungry CEOs and the aggressive, self-serving financial “acrobatics” and “dubious maneuvers” of Wall Street banks.
 The best CEO, opined Buffett, stays humble, admits personal mistakes, “knows his limits,” recognizes that “character is crucial” and gives credit to people far down the line for corporate success.

 “You cannot let Wall Street run your business,” asserts Sinegal, a roly-poly marketing genius with a quick, jowly smile and the open, friendly manner of the butcher at your corner grocery.
 “Business is supposed to be about more than making money.
 You have an obligation to the communities where you live to provide good jobs, good careers, and be honest with your customers, so that these communities can count on you.”